jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 GET "/api/courses/statistics/user-grade"
 ```

-This endpoint returns back a Map of grades with their corresponding user ids for a specific course based on some input parameters.
+This endpoint returns back a map of grades with their corresponding user ids for a specific course based on some input parameters.
 In order to use this endpoint you must provide a JSON object as input with the parameters listed below.
 Furthermore the output is also a JSON object

 **Note you must be an admin or lecturer to get multiple user grades**